dkmullen/astro-tutorial/src/pages/posts/post-1.md

 image:
   url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
   alt: 'The Astro logo with the word One.'
-tags: ['astro', 'blogging', 'learning in public']
+tags: ['astro', 'blogging', 'learning in public', 'heat']
 ---

 Man, I _had_ to get it on!
 He was making a move!